Vimeo Blocked In Indonesia? Here’s a Quick Fix (Updated 2021)

 There are few challenges to YouTube atop the food chain for video services in the world, but Vimeo is one of the only other names that most people recognize when it comes to high-quality video content.
-But not everyone is happy with what Vimeo does, namely the country of Indonesia where the website has been banned.
+However, I was disappointed to discover on a recent trip abroad that Vimeo is banned in Indonesia.

 Indonesia’s religious beliefs as a state clash with many websites and result in them being blocked.
-However, if you are a resident of Indonesia or a visitor to the island nation who uses the website for entertainment or work, the ban can create a major headache.
+If you’re a foreign visitor to the island nation who uses the website for entertainment or work, the ban can create a major headache.

 A Brief History of Vimeo